ecukes/ecukes/README.markdown

 used mostly for testing web applications.
 Ecukes is Cucumber for Emacs.
 No, it's **not** a major mode for editing feature files.
-It is a package that makes it possible to write Cucumber like tests for your Emacs packages. **Note** that all Cucumber features are not included.
-Only the once that makes sense to have in Emacs.
+It is a package that makes it possible to write Cucumber like tests for your Emacs packages. **Note** that Ecukes is **not** a complete clone of Cucumber, so there might be some functionality missing.
+If Ecukes is missing something that you feel really should be included, please make a bug report.

 If you don't know anything about Cucumber I suggest you read up a bit about it before continuing with Ecukes.